notthetup/webaudiohackday-2015/README.md

 4. MIDI Controllers (optional)
 5. Any other hardware you want to try to connect to the browser (optional).

+### Rules
+To qualify for the prize:

+- your hack/project/app should have either WebAudio/WebMIDI as a main component.
+- most of the work on your hack/project/app should have been doing during the WebAudio Hack Day.

 ## Resources

 ### Specs
 [WebAudio Spec](https://webaudio.github.io/web-audio-api/)

 [WebMIDI Spec](http://webaudio.github.io/web-midi-api)

 ### Libraries, Links, etc
 [WebAudio Awesome](https://github.com/notthetup/awesome-webaudio)

 [WebAudio Weekly](http://blog.chrislowis.co.uk/waw.html)

 ### Demos, apps
 [WebAudio Demos](https://webaudiodemos.appspot.com/)

 [MOAR WebAudio Demos](https://webaudio.github.io/demo-list/)

 ## Code Of Conduct